shadowmoose/RedditDownloader/docs/site/User_Guide.md

 from the submenu it presents.

 Filters are simple logic.
 They require 3 things:
-+ A field to check from each post the source will find (Upvotes, Title, Time Posted, etc)
++ A field to check from each post.
+(Upvotes, Title, Time Posted, etc)
-+ A comparator value (Minimum, Maximum, Equal to, or Regex Match)
++ A comparator value.
+(Minimum, Maximum, Equal to, or Regex Match)
   + "Regex Match", while more advanced, is very powerful.
-It allows you to filter by text values in a powerful way.
+It allows you to filter by text values in creative ways.
 + The value to compare against.
 This is provided by you.

 Still sound complicated?
 Don't worry - I'll provide an example setup to show how simple this really is.